shawnmckinney/fortress-saml-demo/README.md

   * [shibboleth-sample-java-sp](https://github.com/UniconLabs/shibboleth-sample-java-sp) - Unicon's sample is where ones goes to understand how to combine Spring SAML's SP with Shibboleth's IdP.
  * The fortress-saml-demo is a third step.
 It hooks [Apache Directory Fortress](https://directory.apache.org/fortress/) with [Spring Security SAML](http://projects.spring.io/spring-security-saml/) and a common Identity Provider - [SSO Circle.com](http://www.ssocircle.com).
- * We'll bypass the complexities of the IdP, using the SSO Circle.com, to focus instead on the Service Provider side.
+ * Using a common IdP allows focus on the Service Provider side initially.
+Later, after we get more comfortable with how the metadata works, we can change to use another form of IdP, i.e. Shibboleth v3.
- * This won't show the various SAML 2.0 use cases.
+ * This demo won't show the various SAML 2.0 use cases.
 It will show how Fortress may be combined with Spring Security to complete SAML authN and RBAC authZ use cases.
  * We use the Apache Wicket web framework for app.
 To learn the details of combining Apache Wicket and Fortress, check out:
  [wicket-sample](https://github.com/shawnmckinney/wicket-sample)